Skip to main content

 Manual Resolution (Alternative)

 If you prefer to resolve conflicts manually, you have two options: For single files: Use Open in Editor from the conflict banner to edit one conflicted file at a time.
 After resolving and refreshing the page, you can press the button again for the next file.
-For multiple files (recommended): Use the Open in [Your IDE] button from the Actions pane to open all worktree files in your chosen IDE, where you can resolve all conflicts at once.
+For multiple files (recommended): Click the triple dot icon at the top right of the task and select Open in [Your IDE] to open all worktree files in your chosen IDE, where you can resolve all conflicts at once.

 1